 - Presence or absence of transpose

-The variable name, description, and unit are editable properties for all multidimensional rasters and mosaic datasets.
-The Colormap property can be edited directly on the properties dialog box for multidimensional raster containing integer data.
+The variable name, description, and unit are editable properties.
+The Colormap property can be edited directly on the properties dialog box for multidimensional rasters containing integer data.